andrewjbuggee/andrewjbuggee.github.io/content/about/bio.md

 ---
-title: "About"
+title: About
 date: 2021
-draft: false

-headshot: /images/SA_back.png
+headshot: "/images/SA_back.png"

 ---

-This theme is targeted at PhD or post doc researchers.
-It allows for an easy way to display projects as well as publications.
-Through the use of dimensions metrics each publication with a DOI will automatically display citation statistics.
-This can be turned off in the config.toml.
+Hello!
+My name is Andrew; I'm a second year PhD Student at the University of Colorado Boulder.
+I work in the Laboratory for Atmospheric and Space Physics where I study planetary atmospheres and remote sensing.